 To preach the Gospel for all creation, fostering pentecostal spirituality and its theological tradition worldwide— for the unifying renewal of the global Church.

 Passion / Vision

-Flowing from this since of life mission comes forth a vision that impassions me.
-Here it is:
+Flowing from this sense of life mission comes forth a vision that impassions me: